Stonesjtu/go-docker/README.md

 For time based statistics, you can optionally install InfluxDB (if you do not with to use it, let influxdb_host to empty in configuration file).
-If InfluxDB is used, databases must be created first as well as a read-only user.
+If InfluxDB is used, databases must be created first.
 Graphics can be displayed with Grafana on series *god_task_usage*

+InfluxDB can also be used with cAdvisor to archive usage statistics (see go-docker-web)

 ## Directories